junglesta/wherenodoctor/_posts/2016-01-01-30-who-is-the-village-health-worker.md

 Because you have grown up in your community and know your people well, you are already familiar with many of their health problems.
 You have an inside view.
 But in order to see the whole picture, you will need to look carefully at your community from many points of view.

-As a village health worker, your concern is for the well-being of all the people—not just those you know well or who come to you.
+As a village health worker, your concern is for the well-being of all the people, not just those you know well or who come to you.
 Go to your people.
 Visit their homes, fields, gathering places, and schools.
 Understand their joys and concerns.
 Examine with them their habits, the things in their daily lives that bring about good health, and those that may lead to sickness or injury.

 Before you and your community attempt any project or activity, carefully think about what it will require and how likely it is to work.
 To do this, you must consider all the following:

-1. Felt needs—what people feel are their biggest problems.
+1. Felt needs, what people feel are their biggest problems.

-2. Real needs—steps people can take to correct these problems in a lasting way.
+2. Real needs, steps people can take to correct these problems in a lasting way.

-3. Willingness—or readiness of people to plan and take the needed steps.
+3. Willingness, or readiness of people to plan and take the needed steps.

-4. Resources—the persons, skills, materials, and/or money needed to carry out the activities decided upon.
+4. Resources, the persons, skills, materials, and/or money needed to carry out the activities decided upon.

 As a simple example of how each of these things can be important, let us suppose that a man who smokes a lot comes to you complaining of a cough that has steadily been getting worse.